Key and Message Semantic-Security over State-Dependent Channels: Previous Results as Special Cases

-where the maximization is over all $q_{\tilde{V},X|S_x}q_{\tilde{U}|\tilde{V}}:\mathcal{S}_x\to\mathcal{P}(\tilde{\mathcal{V}}\times\mathcal{X}\times\tilde{\mathcal{U}})$ that give rise to a joint PMF $W_{S_x}q_{\tilde{V},X|S_x}q_{\tilde{U}|\tilde{V}}W_{(S_y,Y),(S_z,Z)|S_x,X}$ satisfying $I(\tilde{U};S_x)\leq I(\tilde{U};S_y,Y)$ and $I(\tilde{V};S_x|\tilde{U})\leq I(\tilde{V};S_y,Y|\tilde{U})$.
-Setting $R_M=0$ and $(U,V)=(\tilde{U},\tilde{V})$ in Theorem \ref{TM:SDWTC_lower_bound}, where $(\tilde{U},\tilde{V})$ is a valid auxiliary pair for $R^{(\mathsf{Joint})}_\mathsf{BPS}$, recovers \eqref{EQ:Bassi_joint}.
+where the maximization is over all $q_{\tilde{V},X|S_x}q_{\tilde{U}|\tilde{V}}:\mathcal{S}_x\to\mathcal{P}(\tilde{\mathcal{V}}\times\mathcal{X}\times\tilde{\mathcal{U}})$ that give rise to a joint PMF $W_{S_x} q_{\tilde{V},X|S_x} q_{\tilde{U}|\tilde{V}} W_{(S_y,Y),(S_z,Z)|S_x,X}$ satisfying $I(\tilde{U};S_x)\leq I(\tilde{U};S_y,Y)$ and $I(\tilde{V};S_x|\tilde{U})\leq I(\tilde{V};S_y,Y|\tilde{U})$.
+Setting $R_M=0$ and $(U,V)=(\tilde{U},\tilde{V})$ in Theorem~\ref{TM:SDWTC_lower_bound}, where $(\tilde{U},\tilde{V})$ is a valid auxiliary pair for $R^{(\mathsf{Joint})}_\mathsf{BPS}$, recovers \eqref{EQ:Bassi_joint}.

-It was shown in \cite{Bassi2016secretKey} that, in some cases, the separation-based scheme achieves strictly higher rates than the joint coding scheme, i.e., that $R^{(\mathsf{Separate})}_\mathsf{BPS}>R^{(\mathsf{Joint})}_\mathsf{BPS}$.
-As Theorem \ref{TM:SDWTC_lower_bound} captures both these results, it unifies the two schemes from \cite{Bassi2016secretKey}, and, in particular, it outperforms $R^{(\mathsf{Joint})}_\mathsf{BPS}$.
-Furthermore, since the results from \cite{Bassi2016secretKey} were derived under the weak secrecy metric, Theorem \ref{TM:SDWTC_lower_bound} also upgrades them to SS.
+It was shown in~\cite{Bassi2016secretKey} that, in some cases, the separation-based scheme achieves strictly higher rates than the joint coding scheme, i.e., that $R^{(\mathsf{Separate})}_\mathsf{BPS}>R^{(\mathsf{Joint})}_\mathsf{BPS}$.
+As Theorem~\ref{TM:SDWTC_lower_bound} captures both these results, it unifies the two schemes from~\cite{Bassi2016secretKey}, and, in particular, outperforms $R^{(\mathsf{Joint})}_\mathsf{BPS}$.
+Since the results from~\cite{Bassi2016secretKey} were derived under the weak secrecy metric, Theorem~\ref{TM:SDWTC_lower_bound} also upgrades them to SS (which is equivalent to strong secrecy when only SK generation is of interest).

-\section{Proof of Theorem \ref{TM:SDWTC_lower_bound}}
+\section{Proof of Theorem~\ref{TM:SDWTC_lower_bound}}

-The subsequently presented proof follows lines similar to those from the proof of \cite[Theorem 1]{Goldfeld_SDWTC2016}.
-Several claims herein are recovered from corresponding assertions in \cite{Goldfeld_SDWTC2016} by identifying the index $j$ in \cite{Goldfeld_SDWTC2016} with the pair $(j,k)$ in our scheme.
-The proofs of such claims are omitted, and the reader is referred to \cite{Goldfeld_SDWTC2016}.
+The subsequently presented proof follows lines similar to those from the proof of~\cite[Theorem 1]{Goldfeld_SDWTC2016}.
+Several claims herein are recovered from corresponding assertions in~\cite{Goldfeld_SDWTC2016} by identifying the index $j$ in~\cite{Goldfeld_SDWTC2016} with the pair $(j,k)$ in our scheme.
+The proofs of such claims are omitted, and the reader is referred to~\cite{Goldfeld_SDWTC2016}.